Wesleyan-Soft-Robots-Lab/Capacitive-Sensing-Sleeve/README.md

 * [User manual](https://www.ufactory.cc/wp-content/uploads/2023/05/xArm-User-Manual-V2.0.0.pdf)
 ### <u> Connecting to xArm (Using the ufactory studio app)</u>:
 1. Double check all cables are properly connected and "Emergency Stop" button is up.
 All leds should be lit (Flickering LAN leds are OK, it's working) There is a sticker with an IP address labeled **192.168.232** !Remember where to find this!
+2. After around 1 min, 3 beeps means the arm block server is ready to connect.
-2. Configure IP Address: (someone who hasn't connected to the arm b4, please confirm if step is necessary.
+3. Configure IP Address: (someone who hasn't connected to the arm b4, please confirm if step is necessary.
 I think you might only need to wait for the 3 beeps for the server to get ready).
     #### Windows 11:
     1. Open your **Control Panel**
     2. Navigate to: <u>Network and Internet</u> > <u>Network and Sharing Center</u>